NeoSpark314/seurat-godot-plugin/README.md

 you can see demo on the Oculus Quest in action here:
 [![v0.7 demo video link](doc/images/intro_youtube_preview.jpg?raw=true)](https://www.youtube.com/watch?v=ikYTkyIMV8k)

+A second test that uses a capture from the Godot TPS demo can be found here: https://youtu.be/2RgMMeGQi2Q

 ## What is Google Seurat